 I am mesmerized by “Syracuse” by Robert Haviland & C. Parlon.
 It is incredibly unique and modern while maintaining the complex layering found in historic China.
 The luscious color combination is magnetizing.
 On a simpler front, I cannot get enough of the fresh spring colors found in William Yeoward’s china as well.

 I love Manuel Canovas candles.
 I got hooked on them when I worked for Joel Chen over 20 years ago.
 They smell divine.
-For soaps, I like Claus Porto boxed soaps or Lafco Pastille soaps because they’re individual and the assorted colors are so pretty to have out.
+For soaps, I like Claus Porto Pastille Soaps because they’re individual, and the assorted colors are so pretty to have out.

 And, finally, what’s your favorite hostess gift to give when you go to a party?